total-typescript/total-typescript-book/src/085-the-utils-folder/workshop.md

 Our `createStringMap` function creates a map with a certain type as its values.

-See if you can add a type parameter to the `createStringMap` function so that the `Map` it creates will be typed with by the type argument passed in.
+See if you can add a type parameter to the `createStringMap` function so that the `Map` it creates will be the type of the type argument passed in.

 https://www.typescriptlang.org/docs/handbook/2/generics.html